PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter09/Answers to Exercises/Ex__3_download_mcu_datasheet.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 9, Exercise 3
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 9, Exercise 3

 Search the Internet for information about the NXP Semiconductors i.MX RT1060 processor family.
 Download the product family datasheet and answer the following questions about these processors.